andreyka26-git/andreyka26-git.github.io/_posts/2022-11-01-postgres-with-docker-local-development.md

 date: 2022-11-01 10:05:35 -0000
 category: ["Infrastructure"]
 tags: [guides, infrastructure, tutorials]
-description: "This article is more about convenience, so whever I had project with Postgres I ended up with searching with commands to up it locally with docker, all the commands to create, update, drop database, make backups.
+description: "Whever I had project with Postgres I ended up with searching with commands to up it locally with docker, all the commands to create, update, drop database, make a postgres backup restore from postgres backup.
 So I put all those commands in this article to have in one place"
 ---

 * TOC